syscoin/syscoin1/README.md

 which leverage the bitcoin protocol and blockchain technology.

  - 1 minute block targets, diff retarget each block using KGW(7/98)
- - 1024 SYS + regenerated network services fees as subsidies
- - subsidy halves in 131.4k blocks (~3 months)
+ - 128 SysCoin and regenerated network services fees (block reward decays on fixed schedule until rewards fixate at 32 Syscoin until 2bil coin, after which rewards are purely network and service fees).
+Please see https://bitcointalk.org/index.php?topic=587080.0 for the rewards schedule table in a nice to read table format.
- - ~268.8 million total coins
+ - 2 billion total coins
  - Scrypt Proof-of-Work
  - Fast-response KGW difficulty adjustment algorithm
  - Merge mineable with any scrypt coin